-I love to have a variety of dessert options at Easter, Thanksgiving, and Christmas and there is something about pairing this recipe with pumpkin pie and something with chocolate (like maybe brownies?) that absolutely makes the meal complete!
+I love to have a variety of dessert options at Easter, Thanksgiving, and Christmas and there is something about pairing this recipe with pumpkin pie and something with chocolate (like maybe brownies or cheesecake pumpkin muffins?) that makes the meal complete!

-- No pudding mix, no gelatin, and no artificial sweeteners!
+- Easy to make with simple ingredients - No bake, no water bath, no pudding mix, no gelatin, and no artificial sweeteners!

 - A yummy keto dessert that is sugar-free and low-carb.

-- Versatile.
-This keto cheesecake can be made full in a 9-inch springform pan, into small or mini ramekins for an individual, single-serve portion, or even cut into bars or bites.
+- This keto cheesecake is versatile and can be made full in a 9-inch springform pan, into ramekins for a single-serve portion, or cut into bars or bites.

 Ingredients You Need to Make This Recipe